Church-Mosque of Vefa: Architecture and decoration

 The exonarthex represents one of the most typical examples of Palaiologan architecture in Constantinople, along with the parekklesia of the Pammakaristos, the Chora Churches, and Fethiye Mosque.
 The date of its edification should be placed after those of the parekklesia of the Pammakaristos and Chora Churches.

 Its façade has two orders, both opened with arcades.
 On the lower order there are angular niches followed by triple arcades.
 The higher order is quite different from the lower, and has five semicircular blind arcades framing windows.
 The masonry is made of banded and colorful brickwork and stonework, especially visible on the north side.
 Overall, the execution is less refined than in the parekklesion of the Fethiye Mosque.

 The exonarthex is surmounted by three domes.
 The lateral ones are of umbrella type, while the central one has ribs.
 The internal decoration of the exonarthex includes: columns, capitals and closure slabs which are all reused material from the Early Byzantine period.
 The three domes were all covered with mosaics.
 Those on the south and the central domes were cleaned in 1937 under the direction of M. I. Nomides and the Ministry of Mosques, but as of 2007 they have disappeared almost completely.
 They represent respectively the Virgin Theotokos surrounded by prophets and two imperial officers with prophets.
 The interior of the church proper, on the contrary, has never been de-plastered up to now.

 Two fairly large underground cisterns placed to the S and W of the church hint to the existence of a monastery in the Byzantine age.

+the Molla Gürani Mosque before restoration, The mosque (right) and the exonarthex (left) viewed from the south.